 Savings bonds have long been a popular tool for investors--more than 55 million people own them.
 They're government backed, and they provide a guaranteed return.
 According to the Treasury Department, there are billions of dollars in savings bonds that have matured but haven't been cashed in.
-There are about $14 billion in unclaimed bonds.
+There are about $16 billion in unclaimed bonds.
 If you had at least one savings bond, and you're not sure whether it was cashed, there are ways to find out.

-Log onto the Treasury Direct website (see Resources).
-Under the "Individuals" section, click on the link that reads "Check Treasury Hunt to see if you own matured savings bonds."
+You can check if a bond has been cashed by heading to treasurydirect.gov and loging in.
+If you don't already have an account, click the "Open an Account" link and follow the prompts to create a login.
+After logging in, you'll want to look under the "Individuals" section and click on the link that reads "Check Treasury Hunt to see if you own matured savings bonds."
 Scroll down on the next page to the blue "Start Search" button and click on it.

 Key into the box the Social Security Number (SSN) or the Employer Identification Number (EIN) that's on the bond and press the "Search" button.
 If the system finds a match to either number, you'll be taken to another screen that lists the details associated with the bond.
 Otherwise, you'll get a message telling you there was no match found.

 You may check if a bond has been cashed no matter whose name it's in, as long as you have an SSN or EIN.
 Detailed information about the bond may be accessed only by the owner or co-owner.
 Keep in mind that Treasury Hunt provides information only on matured Series E bonds issued in 1974 and afterward.

 E-mail the Treasury Department using the form in the "Contact Us" section of the website if you couldn't find your matured bond in the Treasury Direct system and you're sure you have one.
 The organization can search its microfiche records.